smart-data-models/dataModel.Environment/NoisePollutionForecast/doc/spec_JA.md

       x-ngsi:
         type: Property
     source:
       description: 'A sequence of characters giving the original source of the entity data as a URL.
-Recommended to be the fully qualified domain name of the source provider, or the URL to the source object.'
+Recommended to be the fully qualified domain name of the source provider, or the URL to the source object'
       type: string
       x-ngsi:
         type: Property
     type:
-      description: 'NGSI type.
-It has to be NoisePollutionForecast'
+      description: NGSI type.
+It has to be NoisePollutionForecast
       enum:
         - NoisePollutionForecast
       type: string
       x-ngsi:
         type: Property
     validFrom:
-      description: 'The start of the validity period for this forecast as a ISO8601 format'
+      description: The start of the validity period for this forecast as a ISO8601 format
       format: date-time
       type: string
       x-ngsi:
         type: Property
     validTo:
-      description: 'The end of the validity period for this forecast as a ISO8601 format'
+      description: The end of the validity period for this forecast as a ISO8601 format
       format: date-time
       type: string
       x-ngsi:
         type: Property
     validity:
-      description: 'Includes the validity period for this forecast as a ISO8601 time interval.'
+      description: Includes the validity period for this forecast as a ISO8601 time interval
       type: string
       x-ngsi:
         model: https://schema.org/Text